 Materials-related research at Boise State benefits from a broad range of cutting-edge research tools.
-Some of the facilities that MSE faculty and students have access to include:
+Some of the facilities MSE faculty and students have access to are noted below.
+Additionally, a new center for materials research will be available soon, to accommodate accelerated growth in the field of materials science and engineering and at Boise State.

 Through the Boise State Center for Materials Characterization (BSCMC,) Idaho Microfabrication Laboratory (IML), Materials Science and Engineering, Physics, Chemistry and Biochemistry, and Geosciences departments, researchers have access to a transmission electron microscope (TEM), x-ray diffraction (XRD) system, several scanning electron microscopes (SEM) equipped with energy dispersive spectroscopy (EDS) and electron backscatter diffraction (EBSD) systems, x-ray photoelectron spectroscopy (XPS), nuclear magnetic resonance (NMR), isotope dilution thermal ion mass spectrometer (ID-TIMS), atomic force microscopy (AFM), laser ablation inductively coupled plasma mass spectrometry (LA-ICPMS), and Raman spectroscopy.